Mobile Riverine Force

-Vietnam Unit Memorial Monument, is located on the Council International
+Vietnam Unit Memorial Monument, will be located on the Council International

 Sport Military Field on the US Naval Amphibious Base, Coronado, CA. This

-monument is a personal detailed, and heart-felt tribute to all Naval &
+monument will be a personal detailed, and heart-felt tribute to all Naval &

 Coast Guard personnel who died serving their country in the South East Asia